Samuel Blackall: Early life

 Blackall was born in Dublin, Ireland into a prosperous Irish family and attended Trinity College, Dublin at the age of 15, but did not graduate.
 In 1827 he joined the 85th (Bucks Volunteers) Regiment of Foot, as an ensign and was appointed a lieutenant in 1832.
 He sold his commission in 1833 after five years service and joined the Royal Longford Militia, as a major.

 Public life

-He entered Irish public life in 1833, becoming High Sheriff of Longford for 1833 and, several years later, high sheriff of County Tyrone for 1862.
+Blackall entered Irish public life in 1833, becoming High Sheriff of Longford for 1833 and, several years later, high sheriff of County Tyrone for 1862.
 In between those appointments, he spent four years as an MP in the British House of Commons for the constituency of Longford.

 From 1851 to 1857, he worked in the colonial service as Lieutenant-Governor of Dominica.
 After some trouble with the Colonial Office, he returned to colonial service as governor of Sierra Leone, then governor in chief at the West African Settlements from 1865, and then Governor of Queensland from 1868.
 Blackall's tenure as governor was dominated by a constitutional crisis caused by a deadlock in the Legislative Assembly of Queensland.